-Outside supervision will be provided from 7:15 a.m. until the start of the school day.
-Any student that arrives before 7:15 a.m.
+Outside supervision will be provided from 7:20 a.m. until the start of the school day.
+Any student that arrives before 7:20 a.m.
 WILL NOT be supervised.
-Students will wait in their designated grade level areas in the exterior of the building adjacent to Childs Avenue from 7:15 a.m. to 7:30 a.m.
+Students will wait in their designated grade level areas in the exterior of the building adjacent to Childs Avenue (the "horseshoe") from 7:20 a.m. to 7:30 a.m.
 At 7:30 a.m., students will enter the building to prepare themselves for the day and move directly to their assigned homeroom classes.
 Prior to entering the building, a few outside rules should be observed:

-- 1. Once you have arrived on school grounds you will not be allowed to go off school grounds for any reason. - 2.
-If you cross Main Street, you MUST cross with a crossing guard. - 3.
-You should stay off all roadways and parking lot areas in and around the school grounds.
-Students should congregate and enter the building at the entrances designated for their grade.
-Fifth and sixth graders should enter at the fifth/sixth grade wing.
-Seventh and eighth graders should enter at the gym entrance. - 4.
-You may ride your bicycle, scooter or skateboard to school, but it must be walked across the street and parked in an approved designated area.
-Students who do not comply with these rules may not be allowed to bike, scooter or skateboard to school. - 5.
+When students cross Main Street, they MUST cross with a crossing guard.

+Students must stay off all roadways and parking lot areas in and around the school grounds.
+Students should congregate outdoors in the horseshoe and enter the building at the entrances designated for their grade.
+Sixth and eighth graders should enter at the door on the right side of the horseshoe, nearest the front office.
+Seventh graders should use the gymnasium entrance.
+In the event of inclement weather, an announcement may be made permitting students to congregate in designated areas indoors while they await an announcement to report to homeroom.

+Students may ride their bicycle, scooter or skateboard to school, but these must be walked at all times while on school property and parked in an approved designated area.
+Students who do not comply with these rules may not be allowed to bike, scooter or skateboard to school.

 No hoods or hats shall be worn inside the building.
-During cold weather, hoods and hats may be worn outside. - 6.
-Breakfast is FREE again this year and served in the cafeteria Monday-Friday from 7:15-7:30.
+During cold weather, hoods and hats may be worn outside, but they must be removed upon entering the building.

+Breakfast will be served in the cafeteria Monday-Friday from 7:20-7:30.
 Students in the cafeteria are expected to be seated, eating and exhibiting proper behavior.
-Failure to follow these rules may result in removal from the cafeteria. - 7.
+Failure to follow these rules may result in removal from the cafeteria.

 No food or drink is allowed outside while waiting to enter the building in the morning.
 If students need to eat or drink they may attend breakfast that is served in the cafeteria.